Oregon’s LRW Curriculum

 In the spring, the focus shifts to persuasive writing.
 The major assignment of the semester is a brief for a trial or appellate court.
 While the brief may seem daunting at first, you will receive instruction and feedback throughout the writing process.
 After submitting the brief, you will present an oral argument before a panel of volunteer judges and attorneys.
 The semester ends with practical research exercises similar to those students may encounter in their summer work.
 Click here for a week-by-week review of the spring semester.

 Each spring the Oregon Supreme Court visits the law school and hears some of the best advocates in the state argue actual cases in front of Legal Research and Writing students.
 Following the arguments, the justices answer student questions.
-To prepare students to understand the arguments and ask meaningful questions, an Oregon Court of Appeals judge “previews” the cases for first-year students a few days earlier.
+To prepare students to understand the arguments and ask meaningful questions, a former Oregon Court of Appeals judge “previews” the cases for first-year students a few days earlier.
 In his preview, Judge David Schuman explains the legal issues and explores the arguments students might hear.
-Judge Schuman is a graduate and former professor of the law school.
+He is a graduate and former professor of the law school, and has returned to teach at Oregon Law since retiring from the court.

 Regardless of your background, you will bring with you skills that will help you succeed in legal writing.
 For example, English and political science majors generally write often in college, so they are not intimidated by the writing process.
 Engineers and math majors tend to excel in the organization that is so critical to legal writing.
 One law student who had been a music major discovered that legal analysis was very similar to music theory.